 Grace worked first as a part-time legal advisor and then as Resettlement Coordinator in the Refugee Legal Aid Program at St. Andrew's Refugee Services (StARS) in Cairo, Egypt, 2014 - 2016.
 Grace holds a M.A. in Arab Studies and a Certificate in Refugee and Humanitarian Emergencies from Georgetown University, and she received a Fulbright Fellowship to teach and study in Amman, Jordan from 2011-12, where she worked with the Sudanese and Somali refugee communities.
 Grace currently is a Research Associate at Georgetown University's Institute for the Study of International Migration in Washington DC, where she focuses on issues of internal displacement in Iraq, refugee resettlement, and popular portrayals of refugees.

-Cara volunteered as a legal intern with St. Andrew’s Refugee Services (StARS) in Cairo, Egypt in 2009.
-For more than 10 years Cara has offered support, compassion, and advocacy to survivors of trauma in the U.S. and internationally.
+Cara served in the Refugee Legal Aid Program at St. Andrew’s Refugee Services (StARS) in Cairo, Egypt in 2009.
+Cara has offered support, compassion, and advocacy to survivors of trauma in the U.S. and internationally for more than ten years.
 Cara served as Executive Director of Community Outreach & Advocacy for Refugees in Phoenix, Arizona, and was on the Board of Directors of The Arizona Refugee Advancement Coalition.
-She also managed a Rape Crisis Center program for nearly 5 years in San Diego, CA. Cara worked and studied in Cairo, Egypt as a Fulbright Fellow, obtaining a Graduate Certificate in Migration and Refugee Studies from the American University in Cairo during this time.
-Cara received her B.A. in Anthropology from Arizona State University and studied Arabic at the American University in Cairo.
+She also managed a Rape Crisis Center program for nearly 5 years in San Diego, CA. Cara worked and studied in Cairo, Egypt as a Fulbright Fellow, obtaining a Graduate Certificate in Migration and Refugee Studies from the American University in Cairo.
+Cara obtained her B.A. in Anthropology from Arizona State University and studied Arabic at the American University in Cairo.